What Are the Differences Between Recreation and Travel Baseball

 Recreation league is where all kids learn to play t-ball regardless of where they ultimately end up playing in a travel or club team down the road.
 Older kids who continue to play in rec are more or less casual players.

 Travel teams are usually run by a local league in conjunction with rec league.
-Most town travel teams begin at 8U (i.e. 8 year olds) and usually go up to 12U.
+Most town travel teams begin at 8U (i.e. 8 year old players) and usually go up to 12U.
 Some towns (like mine) may offer 13-15U but most 13u+ players who are good end up playing for a club team or middle/high school teams.

 Travel teams usually against other town travel teams in a given league, though they may also compete in local tournament leagues like USABL.